About the UPMC Heart and Vascular Institute

 - The UPMC Heart and Lung Transplant Program is one of the few nationwide to have performed more than 1,400 adult cardiac transplants and 1,600 adult lung or heart-lung transplants — making it one of the most experienced in the world.

-- Our Artificial Heart Program — one of the nation’s oldest and most active — has treated more than 600 people over the past 20 years, and implanted more than 800 mechanical circulatory support devices.
+- Our Artificial Heart Program — one of the nation’s oldest and most active — has treated more than 1,000 people over the past 20 years with mechanical circulatory support devices.

 Innovative Therapies and Research